Double Agent 73: Plot

 Unlike the previous film, there's no smothering and only one death sequence involves her monstrous breasts.
 In it, she ambushes and ties up a guy's girlfriend in their bathroom.
 She then rubs poison over her own breasts and climbs into the guy's bed.
 Even though the light is on and disregarding the huge difference in breasts' size, the sleepy guy thinks she is his girlfriend.
 He starts kissing her large breasts and soon after dies from the poison.

 It turns out the agency planted a time-bomb inside the camera, as an insurance policy in case she is captured.
 Just in the nick of time Jane has all the photos she needed and is rushed to the hospital.
 The camera is removed and the photos reveal Jane's love interest is the head criminal.
 When they meet up, he confesses and asks her to marry him.
 Jane responds by shooting him dead and proceeding to her next mission.

-Sequels

-Double Agent 73 is an ostensible sequel to Deadly Weapons, also directed by Doris Wishman.